 - Go on a walk with earplugs & blindfolded.
 What do you notice?
 Was it scary?
 Frustrating?

 - Close your eyes and have someone write letters on your palm.
-Can you tell what he is writing?
+Can you tell me what he is writing?
 This is an excellent pre-reading activity!

 - Make Smelling Bottles and identify with and without a blindfold